 - how the community can access this plan and get more information about Council’s notification arrangements

 - contact details for anyone wanting more information on the plan.

 Pesticide Notification Plan

-Council contractors spray bindii and clover in a limited number of parks in Spring each year.
+Council contractors spray bindii and clover in a limited number of parks each year.

-Broadleaf Weed Spraying is scheduled from 21 Aug – 8 September 2017 using Javelin Select Herbicide.
+Broadleaf Weed Spraying is scheduled from 11 November - 15 November 2019 using Spearhead Selective Herbicide.

 Notification signs will be put out at the major entrances to the parks on the day, immediately prior to the pesticide application and remain in place until the park is reopened for public use later that day.
-The public is requested not to use the parks on the day that the pesticide is applied.
+The public is requested to follow on-site signage and not to use the parks on the day that the pesticide is applied.

 Parks and Open Spaces to be sprayed include:

 excluding playing fields|